Amos Wekesa: Background and education

 Wekesa was born on 22 April 1973, in Lwakhakha, Uganda, a border town at the international border with Kenya.
 His family was of very modest means.

 When he was ten years old, missionaries from the Salvation Army came and offered him sponsorship to elementary school.
 He transferred to the town of Tororo, where he completed his elementary school, under sponsorship from the Salvation Army.

 He went on to complete his O-Level education at Wairaka College, in Wairaka, Jinja District.
 He then transferred to St. Peter's College Tororo, where he completed his A-Level studies.
 He then studied at a tourism school in Kampala, Uganda's capital city, graduating with a Certificate in Tourism, nine months later.

 Career

 From 1997 until 2001, he worked in four different tour operating companies as a lowly-paid office employee.
 In 2001, with US$200 in savings, without a motor vehicle and with his office underneath a staircase, in Kampala, Amos Wekesa founded Great Lakes Safaris Limited.
 His other investments include Uganda Lodges Limited, a collection of four unique eco-friendly safari facilities: (a) Simba Safari Camp Limited in Queen Elizabeth National Park (QENP) (b) Elephant Plains Limited in QENP (c) Primate Lodge Limited in Kibaale National Park and (d) Budongo Eco Lodge Limited in Murchison Falls National Park.

 Family

-Amos Wekesa is married to Susan Amy Wekesa and together are the parents of three children, two sons and one daughter.
+Amos Wekesa is married to Amy Wekesa and has three children.

-Other considerations

-He sits on a number of corporate boards, including as a member of the board of directors of the Uganda Tourism Board.
-He is a former president of the Uganda Tourism Association and the current chairman of the Tourism Technical Working Group of the Presidential Investment Round Table.

-In 2019, Wekesa plans to take up motivational speaking as a paying engagement.
-He also plans to build a hotel in the city of Entebbe, in the next four years.